-- The budget table in the part A of the proposal.
-Automatically generated based on the budget encoded in the Horizon Europe IT tool. - 2.
-The Annex to the budget.

-Mandatory Annex to be submitted together with the full proposal as it includes IHI JU budget specificities (IKOP, non-EU IKOP, IKAA and FC paid) that are not reflected in the budget table in the part A of the proposal.
+- 1. The budget table in the part A of the proposal.
+Automatically generated based on the budget encoded in the Horizon Europe IT tool. - The Annex to the budget and type of participants.
+Mandatory Annex to be submitted together with the full proposal (in a single stage call or in the second stage of a two-stage call) as it includes IHI JU budget specificities (IKOP, non-EU IKOP, IKAA and FC paid) that are not reflected in the budget table in the part A of the proposal.

-First, the applicant consortium needs to fill in the Annex to the budget.
+First, the applicant consortium needs to fill in the Annex to the budget and type of participants.

-Then, once the budget is complete and correct in the Annex, the full proposal budget needs to be encoded in the EC submission system, which will generate the budget table in the part A of the proposal.
+Then, once the budget is completed in the Annex, the full proposal budget needs to be encoded in the EC submission system, which will generate the budget table in the part A of the proposal.